Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: Background and main results

 \subsection{Reduction to Ricci curvature}

 We describe a special case in which the dependence on the scalar curvature in the equations \eqref{coupled_dHYM} can be reduced to the Ricci curvature.
-In order to see this we note that we can always write
+To see this we note that by using the dHYM equation in order to eliminate the top power $(F(h))^n$ we can always write

+for unique coefficients $\lambda_i(\hth)$.
+It follows that we may rewrite the equation in \eqref{coupled_dHYM} involving the scalar curvature as

-for easily determined coefficients $\lambda_i(\hth)$.
-Now we can uniquely solve the equation
+for a unique constant $c$.
+Now we can uniquely solve